SaraEid1/solutionsApp/README.md

 npm install
 ```

-Connect an android device (emulator or physical device) and run the server:
+Connect an android or ios device (emulator or physical device) and run the server:
 ```ruby
 expo start --tunnel
 ```